Skip to main content

 You can open an alert from the bell or from the inbox.

 The bell lives in the top right of the app.
 The red badge shows your count of unread alerts.
-Clicking the bell opens a dropdown with your three most recent unread items.
-Each one has a dismiss icon on hover (the small X on the right of the row) that marks it as read without opening the drawer.
-Useful when you have already seen the alert via email and just want to clear the badge.
+When you click the bell, a dropdown opens with your three most recent unread items.
+Each row has a dismiss icon: put the pointer on the row to show the small X on the right.
+Click the X to mark the alert as read.
+The drawer stays closed.
+This helps when you already saw the alert by email and just want to clear the badge.

 The inbox lives at /alerts, also reachable from the Alerts item in the main sidebar.
 It shows every alert ever raised for you, with filters across the top for status (active, resolved, unread) and severity (critical, warning, info).
-Clicking any row opens the drawer.
+Click any row to open the drawer.

 What the side drawer shows